 It is easy to dismiss this story we know so well.
 That’s why, when given the option to reread it during my personal devotion time, I nearly skipped it.
 But, in an effort to thoroughly immerse myself into the study, I didn’t.
 And I am so glad I didn’t.
 When I reread this story, I heard some important messages I have never heard before.
 I invite you to go read the story now.
 Jot down a few new perspectives gained and if you feel led, share them with someone.
 If you would like to share your perspectives with me, I would love to be that someone.
 I am forever fascinated by the way God uses His living word as a tool to speak to each person individually.

 |Click here to read the story of David and Goliath at Bible Gateway.|

 Welcome back!
 With the David and Goliath story fresh in your mind, I’d now like to share the first truth I heard God whispering to me through this story.
 (I will be sharing additional truths in upcoming posts.)

 God is honing a skill in me for later use that will bring Him glory.

 How did David and Goliath teach me this?
-You see, when David faced Goliath, he did it using a slingshot.
-Now, this slingshot was not a common war weapon, at least not the type David used or even in the region David lived.
+You remember a crucial part to this story was David defeating Goliath with a slingshot.
+A slingshot was not a common war weapon, at least not the type David used nor even within the region where David lived.
 No one would ever have dreamed that a slingshot would down the mighty giant.
-But, what no one understood, is God had been growing David for this very moment.
+But, what no one understood was that God had been growing David for this very moment.

-Well, no one did warn him.
-He had no idea the epic role his common tool of the trade would play in history.
-David, instead, walked in faith, being a good shepherd, doing what any good shepherd would do, and God presented Him with situations to build the skills he would need.
+Well, no one warned him.
+He had no idea the epic role this common tool of the trade would play in history.
+David, instead, faithfully did what any good shepherd would do, and God presented him with situations to build skills he would eventually need.
 Enter lion.
 Enter bear.
 God, step-by-step, day-by-day, situation-by-situation, provided David with the needed experiences to uniquely train him.

 “You’ve got to faith it until you make it.”